w3f/Grants-Program/applications/finddata.md

 Smarter

-By optimizing acquisition rules algorithm,make the system become more effective and the value of diversity, smarter algorithm, submitted will be graded by the dao commission approved online, after the adoption of the new node algorithm, obtained data mining will get more benefit, smarter reward will be Token by using the algorithm of node to transfer5% of the distribution.
+By optimizing acquisition rules algorithm,make the system become more effective and the value of diversity, smarter algorithm, submitted will be graded by the dao commission approved online, after the adoption of the new node algorithm, obtained data mining will get more benefit, smarter reward will be Token by using the algorithm of node to transfer 5% of the distribution.

 ### Pools